Skip to main content

 "Goodbye, Mike"

-I had this discussion with a fellow Stranger Things-enthusiast some three days before the finale where I posed that, despite it being the major point of speculation among the fandom, none of the poster cast was going to die.
+I had this discussion with a fellow Stranger Things-enthusiast some three days before the finale where I posited that, despite it being the major point of speculation among the fandom, none of the poster cast was going to die.
 The basis for my theory?
 Largely, because it would be tremendously out of character for the show to drop a major death without giving the characters sufficient space to grieve.
 Barb, Bob, Eddie, Billy.
 Each of these major deaths had at least one season's worth of decompression for the people they left behind.

 More optimistically, and also importantly, as Ross Duffer has explained, she represents the magic of childhood.
 I